Burnt, but not forgotten….

 Add the prepared pizza sauce to the center of the dough and spread out evenly with a large spoon.
 DO NOT over sauce, or the crust will be soggy.
 Layer the toppings, finishing off with the remaining Gouda and grated Parmesan cheese.

 Bake as instructed, 475-500°F, for 20 minutes, watching the crust carefully.
-Remove from heat, let stand for ten minutes in the pan, and then cut and serve.
+Remove from heat, let stand for fifteen minutes in the pan to set*, and then cut and serve.

 3/12/16 UPDATE: Made a second pie and cooked it at 475°F for 20 minutes.
 Crust came out PERFECT.
 Results shown below.
 Experiment and have fun!